adavarski/UAP-POC/saas/k8s/Demo3-AutoML-MLFlof-SeldonCore/README.md

     experiment = mlflow.get_experiment_by_name(experiment_name)
 mlflow.set_experiment(experiment.name)
 ```
-Next, train the model, logging metrics, and parameters to MLflow,
+Train the model, logging metrics, and parameters to MLflow,
 along with trained model and source code:

 ```